 5 Ways To Save Money On Your Electric Bill Right Now

-In modern America, cost of living can be very high depending on where you live.
+In modern America, the cost of living can be very high depending on where you live.
 I want to help you save money in every way possible.
-This includes: your electric bill.
+This includes your electric bill.
 With a large family, it’s extremely easy to be shocked when you open your electric bill.
 That letter can cause dread and stress in some people.
 Fortunately, there are some ways to lower your monthly bill so you can spend your money on things that really matter.

 1. Turn Off Your Extension Cords When They’re Not In Use

 Whenever something is plugged in, it keeps eating electricity until the flow is stopped.
 The good news is most extension cords have a button that you can easily switch on or off.
 This is the most simple way.
 However, if it doesn’t have the switch you can always just unplug them from the wall.
 This is good because most of the time we have a bunch of stuff plugged in at once resulting in more electricity being eaten.
 Cut that flow off and save your money!

 Except for your fridge.
 You don’t want to do that.
 I thought I would add this in here because it doesn’t just apply to extension cords.
 Everything eats electric when plugged in.
 Don’t believe me?
 Is your TV off?
 If it is, look at it.
 See that red light?
 That’s the standby light.
 That light is on to tell you that the TV is off.
 Pretty ridiculous right?
 Your TV eats electricity when it’s off just to tell you that it’s off.
 LAME!

 Same with everything else.
 Just look around your house.
 Phone chargers use electricity.
 Your microwave, toaster oven, blow dryer.
 Everything!
 Unplug it!
 It may seem crazy at first, but when you receive that bill in the mail you will be so surprised at how much you can save.
 Just remember not to get angry at your family if they leave something plugged in.
 It happens.